codepath/android_guides/Styling-UI-Screens-FAQ.md

 #### How do I add a background image to a view?

 Simply drag the image to the `res/drawable-mdpi` folder and then apply the image to any view by setting `android:background="@drawable/my_image_name"`.
 See [this stackoverflow post](http://stackoverflow.com/a/8177819) for more details.

+Note that the **aspect ratio cannot be changed when a drawable is applied as a background** of a view.
 If you need more control of how the image is scaled, see [this post](http://stackoverflow.com/a/16139059) using a FrameLayout.
+In short, if you want to control the scale or stretch type of an image, you must **use an ImageView** that is "match_parent" for both width and height of the parent container.

+#### How should I generate images for all density sizes?
+What is the "Image Asset" generator?

+**For generating square icons at standard sizes**, use this [handy online resizer tool](http://romannurik.github.io/AndroidAssetStudio/index.html) or the Android Studio `New => Image Asset` generator.
+Launcher icons are for the app icon displayed on the main screen.
+"Action Bar icons" can be used for anything displayed on the ActionBar.
+For any non-icon images, see below.

+**For generating arbitrary images** at multiple densities, use the [Final Android Resizer](https://github.com/asystat/Final-Android-Resizer) by [downloading and running this JAR](https://github.com/asystat/Final-Android-Resizer/blob/master/Executable%20Jar/Final%20Android%20Resizer.jar?raw=true).
+Do **not use the Android Studio Image Asset generator** in this case.

 #### My image isn't loading and I am seeing a memory error instead in the logs